Helen S and Dan

 Simply buy it at 0%

 Get a credit card with an introductory 0% rate for ‘purchases' and buy what you need on it:

 - Who's it for?
-Those with a decent credit history whose spending can be done on a credit card
+Those with a decent credit history who can spend on a credit card

 - Cost?
 0%

 - How much can you borrow?
-Up to £20,000, depending on credit history
+Up to your credit limit, £5,000 is around standard

 How to do it